Spiritual Gifts Series

 The Teaching Ministry of Sight

-The Man Born Blind.
+49.1 The Man Born Blind.
 Jesus met a man born bind.
 His disciples questioned whether the blindness originated from the sin of the man or the sin of his parents.
 Jesus explained that neither explanation was true, but the blindness was so that the works of God might be displayed in him.
 Jesus healed the man, and then his parents denied knowledge about the healing.
 The blind man, then seeing, gave testimony to the healing power of Jesus.
 The religious leaders objected to the healing because Jesus healed on the Sabbath.
 In the end, the religious leaders expelled the man from the synagogue, but he continued to speak about Jesus.
-The religious leaders condemned the man for “teaching” (“διδάσκεις”) them about Jesus and His power to heal (John 9:1-41, pages 1673-1675).
-A believer with The Spiritual Gift of Teaching may have a ministry of teaching people about Jesus by demonstrating that Jesus opened his blind eyes so that people may see the works of God in his life and so glorify God and turn to Jesus for salvation and life.
+The religious leaders condemned the man for “teaching” (“διδάσκεις”) them about Jesus and His power to heal (John 9:1-41).
+A believer with The Spiritual Gift of Teaching may have a ministry of teaching people about Jesus by demonstrating that Jesus opened blind eyes so that people may see the works of God in their life and so glorify God and turn to Jesus for salvation and life.

 The Teaching Ministry about Foods